-Frequently asked questions

-Am I entitled to time off for antenatal care?
+Frequently asked questions Am I entitled to time off for antenatal care?

 You have the right to paid time off to attend antenatal care.
 You will need to produce evidence of the first appointment if requested to do so by your line manager.
 Antenatal care can include not only medical examinations but also relaxation and parent-craft classes.
 Please note the council reserves the right to ask you to re-arrange appointments where it is reasonable to do so.
 Employees should wherever possible try to arrange these appointments as near to the start or end of the working day as possible.
 What am I entitled to?

 For details of what type of payment, you may be entitled to please see the information enclosed.
 When can I begin my Maternity Leave?

 The earliest you can start you Maternity Leave is 11 weeks before the baby is due.
 What is the latest date I can begin my maternity leave?

-Although maternity leave can commence no earlier than 11 weeks before the EWC, maternity leave can begin on any day of the week and no later than the expected date of childbirth (The start of the maternity pay period will not be changed for cases which are trigged by the early birth of the baby or pregnancy related absence)

-How much notice do I need to give of my pregnancy and intention to take maternity leave?

-You must provide your line manager with written notice no later than the 15th week before the EWC before your absence begins.
-It is possible to change the date the leave commences provided that you give 28 days' written notice or if that is not possible as soon as reasonably practicable.
+Although maternity leave can commence no earlier than 11 weeks before the EWC, maternity leave can begin on any day of the week and no later than the expected date of childbirth (The start of the maternity pay period will not be changed for cases which are trigged by the early birth of the baby or pregnancy related absence) How much notice do I need to give of my pregnancy and intention to take maternity leave?
+You must provide your line manager with written notice no later than the 15th week before the EWC before your absence begins It is possible to change the date the leave commences provided that you give 28 days written notice or if that is not possible as soon as reasonably practicable.
 What happens to my holiday entitlement during maternity leave?

 Holiday entitlements continue to accrue during your maternity leave.
 To avoid unnecessary service difficulties, you should try to take any holiday leave already owing to you before beginning your maternity leave.
 In cases where this is not possible your remaining annual leave days will be carried over to your new leave year.
-(The Authority may require an employee to take all or part of the holidays carried into a new leave year on particular days as determined by the line manager and service requirements).
+Term Time Employees Your leave entitlement will continue to be accrued during your maternity leave and any adjustments required will be made at the end of your period of maternity leave.
+What if I am off sick?